Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 y_pred = lr_clf.predict(X_test_vect_reduced)
 ```

-We can see what's happening here: for each data transformation step, we create two variables, one for training and one for testing, which would make the code very hard to debug if anything goes wrong, and if we wanted to change the parameters of a transformer (say the `max_features` parameter) we would have to run *all* the transformations steps sequentially.
+We can see what's happening here: for each data transformation step, we create two variables, one for training and one for testing, which would make the code very hard to debug if anything goes wrong, and if we wanted to change the parameters of a transformer (say the `max_features` parameter) we would have to run *all* the transformations steps sequentially from the first one.

 Sklearn has a very nice feature for doing these steps elegantly: [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)